 Previous Sebok Lecture Speakers:

-- 2016 – John Armitstead, BSPh ’79, 2015 ASHP President and System Director of Pharmacy Services at Lee Memorial Health System in Fort Myers and Cape Coral, FL.
+- 2016 – John Armitstead, BSPh ’79, 2015 ASHP President and System Director of Pharmacy Services at Lee Memorial Health System in Fort Myers and Cape Coral, Fla.
 ONU Video

-- 2013 – Dr. Julie A. Johnson, V. Ravi Chandran Professor of Pharmaceutical Sciences, University of Florida Colleges of Pharmacy and Medicine ONU Video
+- 2013 – Dr. Julie A. Johnson, V. Ravi Chandran Professor of Pharmaceutical Sciences at the University of Florida Colleges of Pharmacy and Medicine ONU Video

-- 2012 – Thomas E. Menighan, Executive Vice President and Chief Executive Officer, American Pharmacists Association (APhA), ONU Video, WLIO coverage
+- 2012 – Thomas E. Menighan, Executive Vice President and Chief Executive Officer of the American Pharmacists Association (APhA), ONU Video

-- 2011 – Dr. Carmen A Catizone, executive director, National Association of Boards of Pharmacy, WLIO coverage-2011 Sebok Lecture
+- 2011 – Dr. Carmen A Catizone, Executive Director of the National Association of Boards of Pharmacy

-- 2010 –Steven C. Anderson, president and CEO, National Association of Chain Drug Stores
+- 2010 –Steven C. Anderson, President and CEO of the National Association of Chain Drug Stores